Ha0Tang/SelectionGAN/selectiongan_v1/README.md

 **Preparing Ego2Top Dataset**.
 The dataset can be downloaded [here](https://www.dropbox.com/sh/bm5g0lzat60td6q/AABQYt-EsIae9ChVR--0Zvo8a?dl=0), which is from this [paper](https://sites.google.com/view/shervinardeshir).
 We further adopt [this tool](https://github.com/CSAILVision/semantic-segmentation-pytorch) to generate the sematic maps for training.
 The trianing and testing splits can be downloaded [here](./datasets/ego2top_split).

+**Preparing SVA Dataset**.
+The dataset can be downloaded [here](http://imagelab.ing.unimore.it/imagelab/page.asp?IdPage=19), which is from this [paper](https://arxiv.org/abs/1706.08442).
+We further adopt [RefineNet](https://github.com/guosheng/refinenet) to generate the sematic maps for training.

 **For your convenience we also provide download scripts:**
 ```
 bash ./datasets/download_selectiongan_dataset.sh [dataset_name]